- The Upfit Insider

 The one mistake you’re making with your dump truck fleet?
 It’s not in dispatch—it’s in the spec sheet.

-“What if your best dump driver quit tomorrow?”
+“What if your best dump truck driver quit tomorrow?”

 Not because he found a better job.